ChetanRajpal0204/Amphitheatre/README.md

 Amphitheatre does not play the actual video file but serves it to a capable media player application.
 So you'll need to install a media player as well.
 MXPlayer and VLC player are great players worth checking out.

+#### Video Groups
+Pehaps you have a movie that is in a few parts.
+This is easy to manage.
+You can create a "title shared" folder that allows you to store a group of videos under the same name.
+You can select the video you want to play in the details activity.

+The format to do so is as follows:
+`MOVIE NAME/VIDEO_TS/movie_part1.avi`
+`MOVIE NAME/VIDEO_TS/movie_part2.avi`

+Note this currently only works for SMB shares.

 Contributing
 ------------